Byzantine and Christian Museum

 The gallery is located in a beautiful Byzantine-style villa constructed in 1848, which used to belong to a French Dame.

-The museum’s permanent collection is divided into three main sections; the first part is specialized in art dating from Antiquity to Byzantine period; the second section features Byzantine works of art and the third displays items dating from Byzantine to the Modern period.
+The museum’s permanent collection is divided into three main sections; the first part is specialized in art dating from Antiquity to the Byzantine period; the second section features Byzantine works of art and the third displays items dating from the Byzantine to the Modern period.

-Two of the museum’s highlights are: a reconstruction of a fifth century Christin Basilica and a ninth century Byzantine church.
+Two of the museum’s highlights are a reconstruction of a fifth-century Christin Basilica and a ninth-century Byzantine church.

-Religious artefacts and more
+Religious artifacts and more

 Renovated in 2004, the Byzantine and Christian Museum displays one of the most impressive Byzantine Art collections in the world.
-It features extremely interesting exhibitions, for example one that explains how the Parthenon was transformed into a Christian Church during a certain period.
+It features extremely interesting exhibitions, for example, one that explains how the Parthenon was transformed into a Christian Church during a certain period.

 Metro: Evangelismos, line 3.

 Bus: Rigillis, lines 54, 200, 203, 204, 220, 221, 224, 235, 400, 408, 419, 601, 603, 608, 622, 732, 815,

 Α5, Γ5, Ε6, Ε7, Ε14 and Χ14; Evangelismos, line 250; Ethniko Idryma Ereunon, lines 450 and 550; Loukianou, lines 22 and 60.